NERC-CEH/fdri-ontology/ontology/doc/ogc-sensor-things.md

 ### Observation

-This entity is not mapped to any FDRI class as the FDRI data model does not cover row-level observation metadata.
+This entity is not mapped to any FDRI class as the FDRI metadata store does not cover row-level observation metadata.
+The mapping to Observation will need to be addressed in the workstream focussed on delivering metadata+data via an API.

 ### FeatureOfInterest

-This entity is not mapped to any FDRI class as it is only used in relation to the unmapped Observation class.
+This entity is only used in relation to the unmapped Observation class, however it is likely that in an implementation that includes Observation entities, the FeatureOfInterest entities will be derived from the reference data in the FDRI metadata store.

+FeatureOfInterest maps to the FDRI GeospatialFeatureOfInterest class.

+**Property mapping**
+name
+: maps to the rdfs:label of the GeospatialFeatureOfInterest.
+The SensorThings API allows only a single string, so if multiple labels are present on the GeospatialFeatureOfInterest resource, one must be chosen.

+description
+: maps to the rdf:comment of the GeospatialFeatureOfInterest if present, otherwise the rdfs:label.
+Only a single string is allowed so if multiple values are present on the GeospatialFeatureOfInterest resource, one must be chosen.

+encodingType
+: Must map to GeoJSON

+feature
+: The geospatial boundary or representative point of the GeospatialFeatureOfInterest converted to GeoJSON.
+Several properties are provided in the FDRI data model each of which could be converted to a GeoJSON structure.
+An implementation should defined a consistent approach to the preference order in which those properties are used (which should be consistent with the approach used for mapping the Location entity)

+**Relationship mapping**

+Observations
+: The observations for a feature of interest can be found be querying for all TimeSeriesDatasets that have the mapped GeospatialFeatureOfInterest as their feature of interest and providing access to the observations from those datasets.

 ### ValueCode